tundish/blue_monday_78/bluemonday78/w12_19780116_local/w12_latimer_arches.rst

     There are crates of engineering components and pallets of metal stock.

-    We pass label after label.
-They all say 'INOR-8'.
+    We glimpse a label as we pass.
+It says 'INOR-8'.

 .. property:: DAY_02.state 19780118